-Adventure sports can be expensive hobbies.
-Everything from mountain biking to scuba diving to kite surfing requires hundreds, even thousands, of dollars of gear to get started.
-That’s a lofty investment for something you might not even like doing.
-But, why buy when you can rent?
-Thankfully, a growing number of outdoor companies are getting into the pay-per-use game for outdoor gear.
-These are the best places to rent outdoor gear in 2021.
-And if buying all new equipment is too pricey but renting isn’t quite for you, finding a good place to buy used outdoor gear can be a more affordable alternative.
+Thanks to the sharing economy—where you can rent everything from houses to cars to boats—a growing number of outdoor companies are getting into the pay-per-use game for outdoor gear and apparel.
+These are the best places to rent outdoor gear in 2023.
+And if buying all-new equipment is too pricey but renting isn’t for you either, finding a good place to buy used outdoor gear can be a more affordable alternative.

 Here in the States, REI is the juggernaut of outdoor gear retailers.
 While it’s among the best places to buy gear, many people don’t know that it also rents most of that same equipment.
 That includes just about every type of adventure gear you can imagine, from camping and

 Tempe’s Lower Gear Outdoors has been in the outfitting game for more than sixty years.
 From its mom-and-pop retail shop and warehouse, it rents adventure gear with local pickup or nationwide shipping around the U.S. Renters can find everything for the trail (backpacks, tents, sleeping bags, and more), but the company focuses on watersports, with everything you might need for a weekend or a week of paddling.